Critical Reflection on Relevant Global Challenges

 The content introduced in a unit can be reproduced creatively by 3-5 students in the following unit in form of a presentation of the issue in several alternative solutions or in a role play, where diverse perspectives on the issue are presented/played.
 After the short presentation or game (15 min.), I will talk with the students for another 10-15 minutes, opening the space for general debate.

-This oral exam accounts for the full mark of the course.
+This oral exam accounts, together with active participation in the debates in class, for the full mark of the course.

 Exam modalities may change.